I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 not gonna focus on it as there’s no asynchronous equivalent (at least as far as

-I know) available in io_uring
+I know) available in io_uring.

-provides an implementation of asynchronous splice
+io_uring provides an implementation of asynchronous splice.
+Writing an

 async version using splice is a bit tricky.
 In essence, splice reads data from